danielharrell/open-eyes-lect-2017-18/Open.md

 myself, without losing myself?
 Or kept inside myself, without closing myself?
 The only way, perhaps, is if the self can make the outside inside, in something like the way a jar is closed, or a parabola completed.
 That is, perhaps only if the self encloses what lies outside it, can the self be open to what lies outside it.

-Now
-, again as if our very selfhood enclosed us in openness. . or enclose what it is open to, can it its domain of openness, s openness, my inside encompasses my outside, hat it is open to, likethe self is still inside the self, insofar as the self encompasses this outside like the parabola.
+This suggestion about our selfhood may sound abstract.
+But we have an everyday expression that seems to confirm the suggestion, when we speak of having *a point of view*.
+Here at the podium, for example, my awareness gives me a point of view on you in the audience.
+And this seems to explain why I can be aware of you without becoming you, or at least find myself sitting in the audience alongside you.
+For in truth I remain just where I am, and what I am, at the point of my point of view.
+And my awareness of you, or of anything else, strictly does nothing to either my place or my identity.
+Of course, the very idea of a point of view comes with a paradox of its own: for how can a view belong to a point?
+That is, how can a whole with many parts belong to that which has no part?
+But if we were pressed this way, on the coherence of a point of view, my guess is that we would think of a geometric figure by analogy, even more enclosed than the parabola.
+For what if we likened the point to a center, and the view to its circumference?

+(Use
+inside/outside language).
+My awareness of you from the podium would accordingly keep me at a center, I would then gethe point were like a center, with a view and the view like its circumference? , and without a view belong to a point, a point contain a view, or that which has no parts contain a whole with many parts hanges my place and identity not a jot. is strictly neither moving nor transforming,. neither moves me nor transforms me. our awareness of anything else is neither to become it or reach it, To identify my awareness of anything else with a point of view upon it denies me any movement or transformation of the self For there is no movement or transformation of me in my awareness of anything else, if this awareness gives me a point of view: nce we identify awareness with a point of view, we effectively To associate my awareness with a point of view is in effect to admit that carried outside myself by being literally sent into the audience insofar as this awareness at all carries me outside myself. why this awareness can carry me outside myself without sending me into the audience.
+My awareness The answer, it would seem, is that my awareness of youme into the audience in carrying me outside myself. even if it carries me outside myself, keeps me at the podium rather than sending me into the audience. ithis allows me to grant my awareness of you, while denying ending me instantly how it allows us to grant my awareness of you while denying that upon you in the audience.
+Andfor the way it may enclose us in openness.
+If For example, Now , again as if our very selfhood enclosed us in openness. . or enclose what it is open to, can it its domain of openness, s openness, my inside encompasses my outside, hat it is open to, likethe self is still inside the self, insofar as the self encompasses this outside like the parabola.